jimthompson5802/wordle_solver/README.md

 For a high-level overview of the core modules, [click on this link](docs/README.md).

+## Setup

+Install Python packages listed in `requirements.txt` to run the code in this repository.

+Create a directory `llm_trace_data` at the same level as this `README.md` file to capture the trace data from the random and LLM solvers.

 ## Experiment Results

 ### Random Solver vs LLM Solver 10 words, 10 trials each